fer-gamboa/resume/content/home/about.md

 Besides that, I am a computer hardware enthusiast, and keep myself informed in different trends and products available on the market.
 I consider it an important aspect, and enjoy assembling my own computers from scratch.

 I am currently taking the last courses of the _Bachelor in Game Design and Development_ at Universidad Nacional del Litoral, in Santa Fe, Argentina.
 My ETA for graduation is the first semester of 2019.
-I am currently interest in any internship or junior position in the videogames development industry.
+I am currently interested in any internship or junior position in the videogames development industry.